Notice: Our firm is no longer accepting Darvon and Darvocet cases.

 The results of this study led to the FDA issuing a Darvon and Darvocet recall in November 2010.
 An FDA statement noted these drugs’ risk to the heart are not outweighed by their effectiveness as painkillers.

-If you lost a loved one or suffered severe side effects from Darvon or Darvocet, you may be able to file a lawsuit against the manufacturer for marketing and distributing these harmful medications.
+If you lost a loved one or suffered severe side effects from Darvon or Darvocet, our Cincinnati lawyers could help you file a lawsuit against the manufacturer for marketing and distributing these harmful medications.

-WHY YOU SHOULD CONSULT OUR DEFECTIVE DRUG LAWYERS
+WHY YOU SHOULD CONSULT OUR CINCINNATI DARVON AND DARVOCET ATTORNEYS

 Drug manufacturers have a legal obligation to produce safe drugs that do not cause death or dangerous side effects.
 If they continue to produce and market these drugs, they must warn doctors and consumers about the risks.